 table of contents

-Low testosterone is a problem for many people.
-However, some of the treatments for it (like testosterone therapy) can lead to side effects like infertility.
-Clomid is one option to treat low testosterone while preserving fertility, or it may be prescribed to treat male infertility.
+Many people experience low testosterone.
+However, some treatments (like testosterone replacement therapy) can lead to side effects like infertility.
+Clomid may be one option to treat low testosterone while preserving fertility, or it may be prescribed to treat male infertility.
 Continue reading to learn more.

 Clomid uses for men